Skip to content ↓

 Alec's Angels

-This year the School Council are raising money for a local charity named Alec's Angels.
-Alec was a student at roundwood and sadly lost his life to cancer at a young age.
-He never failed to make others smile and laugh, and so Alec's Angels was founded in his memory to provide smiles to those receiving hospice care.
-The School Council have teamed up with Gawcott's annual Gawcott Mile to raise money for the worthwhile cause, with a Mufti Day to be held on Friday 26th April.
-Watch this space!
+The School Council have raised money for a charity particularly close to Roundwood - Alec's Angels.
+Alec was a student at Roundwood and sadly lost his life to cancer at a young age.
+He never failed to make others smile and laugh, and so Alec's angels was founded in his memory to provide smiles to those receiving hospice care.
+The School Council teamed up with Gawcott's annual Gawcott Mile and together have raised over £1000 for the charity!

 Roundwood's Got Talent